Akinyi-analytics/Akinyi-analytics/README.md

 🌱 **About Me**

 I'm a data analytics student with a foundation in Quality Assurance and training.
-My passion lies in bringing clarity and structure to complex information—turning data into actionable insights with precision and purpose.
+My passion lies in bringing clarity and structure to complex information - turning data into actionable insights with precision and purpose.

 Currently, I'm expanding my toolkit with **SQL**, **Python**, and **Tableau** to take my analytics skills to the next level.
 My goal?
 To help businesses make smarter decisions through accuracy, structured thinking, and thoughtful analysis.